 Writing fiction is what happens when the research accumulates past the point where non-fiction can hold it.
 The novels are the attempt to inhabit the lives of the people the official record chose not to preserve.

-Enquire about trading resources →For reader enquiries, media, or literary correspondence.
+For reader enquiries, media, or literary correspondence.

 gwparke@gwparke.comgwparke.com